Lightened Up Green Bean Casserole

 - 16 oz sliced mushrooms, (I used cremini)

-- 1 cup reduced sodium chicken stock, or vegetable for vegetarian
+- 1 cup reduced sodium chicken broth, or vegetable broth for vegetarian

 - 1 cup 2% milk